OtoTheory

 • Save progressions you like immediately

-• PNG export lets you share with band members
+• Text export lets you share with band members

 • Saved sketches can be reopened to continue working